koseng-lc/bygo/README.md

 # BYGO - Before You Go
 ![Logo](bygo-logo.png)

-BYGO is a linear algebra tools which available in compile time expression written in C++.
+BYGO is a linear algebra tools which available in compile time expressions written in C++.
 The main purpose of this library is reducing the runtime process as possible.

 ## Example
 ```cpp